mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _On Saturday, Elder Rhoades said he wanted to do exchanges with me.
 He and I literally had a four-and-a-half-hour companion study alone.
 I basically dumped all of my feelings and struggles, and he was so attentive and understanding.
 I felt like he could relate better to my situation because Elder Wingard said he didn’t know what depression felt like, lucky him.
 Elder Rhoades and I read a few scriptures and a few passages from something that talked about stress._

-_I learned many lessons from that transfer, one of which was the realization that we really did have the potential to become gods.
+_I learned many lessons from that transfer, one of which was the realization that <u>we really did have the potential to become gods.
 Jesus Christ performed the Atonement where He knew exactly the way each of us felt, and in my talks with Elder Rhoades, my counselor, and my family, I felt like they tried to understand where I was coming from.
 Sure, they didn’t know my exact circumstances, but the fact that they had a desire to understand and help me was like their manifestation of a mini-Atonement.
 And just like how Christ’s Atonement gave us hope, these mini-Atonements gave me a glimmer of hope.
-I felt like I could see Christ’s Atonement through these people._
+I felt like I could see Christ’s Atonement through these people.</u>_

 _After our four-and-a-half-hour companion study, Elder Rhoades suggested that we go out to head over to a member dinner.
 I was REALLY scared; I hadn’t taken a step outside the apartment in four days.
 But Elder Rhoades was by my side, and I knew he would help me._